Anthony-Gambale/Lambda-Calculus/README.md

 # Lambda-Calculus
 Interpreter for the lambda calculus with lisp-like syntax.

-For example, the following example program:
+For example, the following program
 ```
 (apply
     (lambda (atom x) (atom x))
     (atom y))
 ```
-Evaluates to:
+Evaluates to
 ```
 Atom "y"
 ```